timotejroiko/astrobot-docs/README.md

 This option lets you view more details about the chart or charts.
 When viewing other people's charts, any personal information will be redacted.
 For example

-`.newchart john --chartinfo` - view more information about john's chart
+`/command newchart john --chartinfo` - view more information about john's chart

 ### Openchart

 This command loads a saved chart in its original state, exactly as it was when it was saved.
 It is essentially a shortcut for `--preset=original`, it can only open saved charts and doesnt support additional options.
 For example:

-* `.openchart daniel` - show daniel's chart in its original state
+* `/command openchart daniel` - show daniel's chart in its original state

 ### Savechart

 This command lets you save the last chart you created under a name of your choice.
 All names are case sensitive and must not include commas, double dashes nor slashes.
 Mentions will be converted to Discord IDs For example:

-* `.savechart jack` - save the last chart you created under the name `jack`
+* `/command savechart jack` - save the last chart you created under the name `jack`

 #### Savechart Options